 The blue calcite hardness is similar to the hardness of amber, which is widely used in pendants and necklaces.
 The stone will be more durable and easier to clean in certain applications.
 For example, blue calcite is durable enough to be used in a pendant, a brooch or earrings.
 If you need it engraved, the soft profile makes it easy.
 See a selection of blue calcite earrings on Etsy.

 It is worth noting that due to its softness, blue calcite cannot take daily wear.
-Such jewelry designs are still available in commerce, but not recommended.
+Such jewelry designs are still available in commerce but are not recommended.
 It will simply not face the test of time.
 It will look good, but you will need a new necklace or new earrings in no time.
 For this reason, it makes a better choice for special occasions.

 While you can find calcite rings in commerce, they are not recommended due to the exposure of the hand and the stress such jewelry will go through.
 It will not last.
 See a selection of blue calcite rings on Etsy.

 When buying blue calcite jewelry, it is important to do it by size.
 The carat weight is irrelevant in all colored gemstones and this stone makes no exception either.
 Such gemstones are quite diversified in size to weight ratio.

 Caring for blue calcite jewelry can be tricky.
 It is very easy to get scratched, while acids can ruin it – even mild acids like vinegar.
 Avoid bleach too, as well as other chemicals.
 Steamers are just as harmful.
 If you need to use soap, use a mild one.
-Other than that, a soft cloth is more than enough for wiping.
+Other than that, soft cloth is more than enough for wiping.
 Rinse the stones to get rid of the dirt and there you go.